fgssfgss/socks_proxy/readme.md

-### Socks5 proxy
+### Socks proxy
-Socks5 proxy server written in one C file.
+Socks proxy server written in one C file.
+Supports socks4, socks4a and socks5 protocols without binding and udp stuff.
 Can be used as example how to write your own.

 #### Build status and CI pipeline link